-Orlando Violent Crime Defense Attorney
+Violent Crime Defense Lawyers in Orlando

 At Moses and Rooth, Attorneys at Law, we know that people accused of violent crimes are innocent; they are innocent until the court says otherwise.
 The doctrine of innocence until proven guilty applies to violent crimes as well as jaywalking.
 We make sure that those accused of violent crimes are afforded every right afforded them by law.
 We make sure the prosecution can prove guilt beyond a reasonable doubt or our client walks free.
 It is the only way we know how to handle any crime.